shysecre/yoshina/README.md

 7. Make sure you have filled .env file and data folder besides newly created index js file
 8. Run it using node `node index.js`
 9. Don't forget to open spotify when you start app
+10. Also you need to start listen to something for atleast 1 second on first spotify launch

 # Help wanted